Table of contents

 - eight members who have served in the Senedd Cymru/Welsh Parliament (MSs/formerly AMs)

-- nine members who have served in the London Assembly (MLAs)
+- 10 members who have served in the London Assembly (MLAs)

 Members have held leadership roles in political parties and in government.
-The membership includes those with experience leading devolved governments, including first ministers of Scotland and Northern Ireland.
+The membership includes those with experience leading devolved governments, including first ministers of Scotland, Wales and Northern Ireland.

-In addition to current foreign secretary and former prime minister David Cameron, Lord Cameron of Chipping Norton, the House includes others with cabinet-level experience.
+In addition to two former prime ministers—David Cameron, Lord Cameron of Chipping Norton, and Theresa May, Baroness May of Maidenhead—the House includes others with cabinet-level experience.
 For example:

 - three chancellors of the exchequer

-- seven leaders of the House of Commons
+- 10 leaders of the House of Commons

 2. Civil service